-“This isn’t a regular car,” She nodded at Bitefighter’s hologram.
-The six-inch figure had raised its arms and crouched down in a please-don’t-hit-me stance.
+“This isn’t a regular car.”
+She nodded at Bitefighter’s hologram.
+The six-inch figure had raised its arms and crouched down: please don’t hurt me.

 “I…I…” Peter lowered his arm.
-He clenched his fists by his sides and squinched his eyes shut.
+He clenched his fists and squinched his eyes shut.
 “FUCK!”

-“Perhaps there’s another way to see if he’s still alive,” Kora offered.
+“Maybe there’s a way to see if he’s okay,” Kora offered.
 Eun’s eyes lit with understanding.

-“The Bloom,” Eun said.
+“The Bloom.”
 When he gave her an uncomprehending stare, her expression twisted with irritation.
 “The Bloom, Peter!
 Go Bloom-side and see how he’s doing!”

 Kora threw her a doubtful look.
 “Might still be dangerous.”

-“We have to try,” Peter said.
+“We have to try,” Peter said adamantly.
 “Just me, though.
 There’s no reason for you two to risk—”

 Eun rolled her eyes.
 “Spare me the action hero bullshit.
-Maybe we can help you by providing you with grounding—like a psychic anchor.
+Maybe we can help by supplying some grounding—like a psychic anchor.
 Is that even possible?”

-They were now on the Interstate 101, rushing by the rolling, built-up hills of Southern San Francisco.
-Peter wasn’t paying attention to them; he was too focused on Eun’s question.
+They were now on Interstate 101, rushing by the rolling hills of Southern San Francisco.
+Peter didn’t notice; he was too focused on Eun’s question.

 “Yeah…I mean, I think so…”

 Kora leaned forward, poking her head into the space between the driver and passenger seat.
-“Would we visualize something, or—”
+“Would we have to visualize something, or—”

 Eun and Kora both nodded.